London Video Editor [The Ultimate Guide]

 Saying “good shots” we are not referring exclusively to the shot composition, the focus, the lights, the colors, the camera movements, etc.

-It’s more about “what” we are filming and the relation between all the frames which precedes and follows it.
+It’s more about “what” we are filming and the relation between all the frames which precede and follow it.

 2 A LONDON VIDEO EDITOR AND THE ART OF DETAILS